 NOTES: Links to third-party sites are provided for your convenience.
 Such sites are not within our control and may not follow the same privacy, security, or accessibility standards as ours.
 Therefore, NRBA is not responsible for the security, content or availability of third-party sites, their partners, or advertisers.

+My team has sold over 6,500 REO's in SE Wisconsin.
+We do property management and maintenance for our clients.
+I sell and manage commercial real estate.
+I have a CCIM designation.
+I have been a court appointed receiver for defaulted properties during the foreclosure process.
 Currently serving as a director on the Greater Milwaukee Board of Realtors.
 I am currently serving as a director on the board of directors of the City of Greenfield BID #1.
 I chair ethics hearing panels for Greater Milwaukee Board of Realtors.
-My team has sold over 6,500 REO’s in SE Wisconsin.
-We do a property management and property maintenance for our clients.
-I sell and manage commercial real estate.
-I have the CCIM designation.